johnpeart/johnpeart.github.io/src/posts/blogpost/2025-05-10-eurovision-first-listens.md

   commentary: |
     One of the dreariest ballads you could possible imagine.
 There’s a late-game rock guitar and choral drop that does nothing to improve the overall miserable impression.

-- country: “Slovenia”
+- country: "Slovenia"
-  shortcode: “SVN”
+  shortcode: "SVN"
-  emoji: “🇸🇮”
+  emoji: "🇸🇮"
-  artist: “Klemen”
+  artist: "Klemen"
-  song: “How Much Time Do We Have Left”
+  song: "How Much Time Do We Have Left"
-  language: “English”
+  language: "English"
-  youtube: “GT1YhfRpq3Q”
+  youtube: "GT1YhfRpq3Q"
   semifinal: 1
   final: false
   lyric: |